wslh-bio/ar_report_generator/README.md

 ```
 Rscript render_report.R --additionaldatatables 'test_data/mlst_formatted.tsv test_data/S01.mash.tsv' 'AR Report' 'Abigail Shockey' test_data/samples.csv ar_report_config.yaml
 ```

+### Output Format
+The report can be rendered in two different formats: html and docx.
+The default output format is html, but this can be changed to docx using the outformat parameter in the ar_report_config.yaml file.

 ### Dependencies
 A Docker image of the generator's dependencies can be built using the Dockerfile included in this repository, or pulled from [quay.io/wslh-bioinformatics/ar-report:1.0.0](https://quay.io/repository/wslh-bioinformatics/ar-report).
 The R Markdown scripts used to generate the report have many dependencies, so we highly recommend rendering the report using Docker.